kaushaljadhav512/fROSty/README.md

-### Rough git codes and images for committing to ERC repo
+### This github repo contains images used for the OpenCV tutorial for fROSty - ERC's winter workshop